Transition to thermal equilibrium in a deformed crystal: Crystal in the thermodynamic equilibrium

-For $t\geqslant 0$ homogeneous deformation $\varepsilon$ is a nonzero constant.
-Then for the kinetic and potential energies of the crystal the following expressions are satisfied:
+At $t\geqslant 0$, the kinetic and potential energies of the crystal:

-where ~$U_T$ is the thermal part of the potential energy.
-In order to obtain formula~\eqref{Energies_after_loading} relation $\av{\varepsilon_n}=0$ is taken into account.
-Note that at the moment of loading $t=0$, kinetic energy $K$ does not change, however, a jump of potential energy $U$ is realized due to the homogeneous deformation.
-Let us introduce thermal energy $E_T$ and thermal Lagrangian~$L_T$:
+where $U_T$ is the thermal part of the potential energy.
+In the state of thermodynamic equilibrium the kinetic energy $K$ and the thermal part of the potential energy~$U_T$ are equal, therefore expression for kinetic temperature~\eqref{Energies} is: